DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 A LeNet-5 architecture is chosen for this task.
 Using the original LeNet-5, I achieved high accuracy on the training set but low accuracy on the validation set (around 0.89).
 To solve the overfitting problem, I added dropout layers after the fully connected layers.

-In CNN, **2D convolution layer** (conv2D) is the most common type of convolution.
-A filter (or a kernel) in a conv2D layer “slides” over the 2D input data, performing an elementwise multiplication.
-As a result, it will be summing up the results into a single output pixel.
-The kernel will perform the same operation for every location it slides over, transforming a 2D matrix of features into a different 2D matrix of features.

-**max pooling** operation is used to reduce the size of the input and allows the neural network to focus on only the most important elements.
-Max pooling does this by only retaining the maximum value for each filtered area and removing the remaining values.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|